markgw/uh-nlp2021/docs/week2/index.md

 ````
 > Implement a function (`filter_text(text)`) that uses `process_text(text)` to process a paragraph and then removes stop words and words that are not verbs, adjectives or nouns (for descriptions of POS tags, [read this](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html)).
 >
+> What words are left when you run this filter on the example input text above?
+(Groucho Marx)
+>
-> **Submit your answers**
+> **Submit your written answers to the questions**

 ###  Exercise 1.2: Using spaCy
-In this exercise, you will install and use a Natural Language Processing (NLP) tool other than NLTK, namely [*spaCy*](https://spacy.io/).
+In this exercise, you will use an NLP tool other than NLTK, namely [*spaCy*](https://spacy.io/).

-Last week, you have installed *spaCy* and used it to recognize named entities in text.
+Last week, you installed *spaCy* and used it to recognize named entities in text.
 Let's see what else it has to offer.

 Process the sentence in the previous example using the code below: